ketai/ketai.org/README.md

 By default the content is located in the example subfolder.

-To export static HTML Pages:
+To export the static HTML Pages:

 		woods -e /specify/the/path/of/your/folder